ahmedfaheem/Tic-Tac-Game-C-Project/README.md

 play again or if the player wants to quit the game.

--tools
+-Tools
-•       Makefile: -I use this to manage the dependencies of the source files of the programs during the compilation and linking (build) phase
+• Makefile: I use this to manage the dependencies of the source files of the programs during the compilation and linking (build) phase
 • Understand Scitool : Gor Analysis

 Thanks